jaydippatel83/solana_bootcamp_nft/counter/README.md

 ```

-# after this run this command to build program
+# After this build program using command

 ```javascript